sassoftware/viya4-deployment/docs/user/AnsibleUsage.md

 ## Prereqs

-When using the Terraform CLI, make sure you have all the necessary tools [installed on your workstation](../../README.md#ansible).
+When using the Ansbile CLI, make sure you have all the necessary tools [installed on your workstation](../../README.md#ansible).

 ## Preparation